 - 1. The call of "Hold!" is used to stop the combat because of a safety issue.
-This might include: - a problem with your weapons or protective equipment - \bullet an injury - you or your opponent moving too close to a boundary - an unexpected hazard on the field. - 2.
+This might include: - a problem with your weapons or protective equipment - an injury - you or your opponent moving too close to a boundary - an unexpected hazard on the field. - 2.
 Anyone can call a hold, including you, your opponent, the marshal or a spectator.
-When you hear "Hold!", you should: - (a) stop fighting and freeze in place; and - (b) repeat the call of "Hold!"; and - (c) check if you or someone else is in danger then move your weapons to a non-threatening position, such as pointing loaded rubber band guns at the ground, or resting the muzzle or point of your weapon on your shoe to keep it out of the dirt.
-The marshal may require you to discharge your rubber band into the ground. - 3.
-A call of "Hold!" stops combat for an entire field.
+When you hear "Hold!", you should: - (a) stop fighting and freeze in place to ensure you are not in danger or placing others in danger; and - (b) repeat the call of "Hold!"; then - (c) check if you or someone else is in danger; and - (d) Move your weapons to a non-threatening position, such as pointing loaded rubber band guns at the ground, or resting the muzzle or point of your weapon on your shoe to keep it out of the dirt.
+The marshal may require you to discharge your rubber band into the ground.

+- 3. A call of "Hold!" stops combat for an entire field.
 There are no "local holds" in Lochac fencing. - 4.
 Masks and other protective equipment must remain on during a Hold until a marshal calls "masks off". - 5.
 Marshals must ensure that rubber band guns are safely discharged before calling "masks off" after a Hold is called. - 6.
 The person supervising the field will tell you when fighting can start again.